Skip to main content

 IPv4

-New IXPs will be assigned a /24.
-If they require a larger assignment, they must return their current assignment (or existing PI used as an IXP peering LAN) to receive a replacement /23 or /22.
-After one year, at least 50% of the new assignment must be in use unless special circumstances are defined.
+Once IXPs require an assignment larger than /24, they must return their current one (or existing PI used as an IXP peering LAN) and receive a replacement up to maximum of a /22.
+After one year, utilisation of the new assignment must be at least 50%, unless special circumstances are defined.
 More information can be found in "IPv4 Address Allocation and Assignment Policies for the RIPE NCC Service Region".

 IPv6